-During the 33 years we’ve been in business we’ve seen many uses for sandblasters outside of the dental industry and every once in a while we see something truly amazing.
+During our 35+ years in business, we’ve seen many uses for sandblasters outside of the dental industry and every once in a while we see something truly amazing.
 Here are nine of those most surprising things you can do with a dental sandblaster.

 1. Creating Amazing Works of Art in Glass